 Private Bag 4800,

-Alternatively, bring all documentation to the Student Services Centre, Level 2.
+Alternatively, bring all documentation to the Examinations Office, Matariki/Registry, Level 0.

-The application fee to sit an exam off-campus is $100 (per venue)
+The application fee to sit an alternative exam arrangement is $100 (per venue)

 The fee is payable after your application has been approved.
 Payment instructions are included in the Payment Options (PDF, 33KB) form.